aswanthnarayan/Brocamp/Week 2&3/Javascript.md

 ## SCOPE

-In JavaScript Scope refers to the context in which variables and functions are accessible JS has two main type of scope , `Global Scope` and `Local Scope`
+In JavaScript Scope refers to the context in which variables and functions are accessible.

+JS has two main type of scope , `Global Scope` and `Local Scope`

 ### Global Scope